 7 Gifts for Mountain Bikers

 Shopping for mountain bikers can be intimidating.
 With so many types of mountain biking and the unique gear that comes along with different styles, it’s hard to get it right and find the perfect gift.
-If you want to go above and beyond a gift card to a bike shop, our Curated experts put together a list of some of the best gifts sure to please any mountain biker.
+If you want to go above and beyond a gift card to a bike shop, Curated Cycling Experts put together a list of some of the best gifts sure to please any mountain biker.

 1. Digital Tire Pressure Gauge